Nogg-aholic/nRPC/README.md

 - generate one typed contract and one docs artifact
 - serve a Bun HTTP endpoint that dispatches by generated method name
 - call the generated contract over binary `nRPC` frames

+The paired client example is in the public [`nrpc-client` repository](https://github.com/Nogg-aholic/nrpc-client).

+That client consumes the generated contract, attaches a caller to the reflected surface, and demonstrates both direct binary RPC calls and synthetic route calls against the same typed API.

 Contract: